France Has A Wine Theme Park & It Sounds Amazing

 Every aspect of the place is an ode to vino, including the incredible architecture of the 10-story building.
 According to La Cité du Vin’s website, the architects “designed a space shaped by symbols of identity: gnarled vine stock, wine swirling in a glass...Every detail of the architecture evokes wine’s soul and liquid nature.”

-La Cité du Vin will open its doors for the first time on June 1 and you can get a general admission ticket for about £15.
-Of course, you'll have to get to France.
+La Cité du Vin will open its doors for the first time on June 1 and you can get a general admission ticket for about $20.
+Of course, you'll have to fly to France.
 Still, what better way is there to celebrate National Wine Day than by planning your trip to this one-of-a-kind experience?
 (CNTraveler)

 Every aspect of the place is an ode to vino, including the incredible architecture of the 10-story building.
 According to La Cité du Vin’s website, the architects “designed a space shaped by symbols of identity: gnarled vine stock, wine swirling in a glass...Every detail of the architecture evokes wine’s soul and liquid nature.”

-La Cité du Vin will open its doors for the first time on June 1 and you can get a general admission ticket for about £15.
-Of course, you'll have to get to France.
+La Cité du Vin will open its doors for the first time on June 1 and you can get a general admission ticket for about $20.
+Of course, you'll have to fly to France.
 Still, what better way is there to celebrate National Wine Day than by planning your trip to this one-of-a-kind experience?
 (CNTraveler)

 Advertisement